MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 ## Step 3: Install language packs for Office Web Apps Server

-Office Web Apps Server 2013 Language Packs let users view web-based Office files in multiple languages, whether they’re opened from SharePoint 2013 document libraries, Outlook Web Access (as attachment previews), and Lync 2013 (as PowerPoint broadcasts).
+Office Web Apps Server 2013 Language Packs let users view web-based Office files in multiple languages, whether they're opened from SharePoint 2013 document libraries, Outlook Web Access (as attachment previews), and Lync 2013 (as PowerPoint broadcasts).
 Learn more about how the language packs work in [Planning language packs for Office Web Apps Server](plan-office-web-apps-server.md).

 To install the language packs, follow these steps.